wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/3-enable-data-security.md

 In a Windows Virtual Desktop environment, Microsoft has made the FSLogix Profile Containers the default for storing the whole user profile.
 Profile containers aren't a traditional profile management solution but are a full remote profile solution for non-persistent environments.
 Profile containers redirect the entire user profile to a remote location.
 Profile container configuration defines how and where the profile is redirected.
 When used with Windows Virtual Desktop, the profile container can be stored in an Azure storage account.

-When you sign in to Windows Virtual Desktop, a container (VHD) of a user profile, dynamically attaches to the VM a user is assigned.
-FSLogix is using an advanced filter-driver technology to allow the user profile to be immediately available in the system exactly like a local user profile.
+When you sign in to Windows Virtual Desktop, a container (VHD) of a user profile dynamically attaches to the VM to which a user is assigned.
+FSLogix uses an advanced filter-driver technology to allow the user profile to be immediately available in the system exactly like a local user profile.

-FSLogix address key issues with non-persistent profiles.
+FSLogix addresses key issues with non-persistent profiles.
 In summary, FSLogix enables local profiles to act like roaming profiles and offers the following key advantages:

-- Performance Improvements.
+- Performance improvements.
 FSLogix profile containers offer high performance and address historic blocked cached exchange mode.

 - Support for Microsoft OneDrive for Business, including Files on Demand.
 Previously, this support wasn't included in non-persistent virtualized environments.